Wilfrid Greene, 1st Baron Greene: Early life, education and military service

 Greene was born in Beckenham, Kent, son of Arthur Werguelin Greene, a solicitor, and his wife Katherine Agnes Fooke.
 He was educated at Westminster School; he was one of the first Roman Catholic pupils to be admitted to the School.
 He graduated from Christ Church, Oxford in 1906 with a BA; he had the reputation of being "a formidable scholar".
 He was admitted to Inner Temple in 1908 entitled to practice as a Barrister-at-Law.
-He graduated from Christ Church, Oxford in 1912 with an Oxbridge MA.
+He married Nancy Wright in 1909.
 He gained the rank of captain in the service of the 2/1st Battalion, Oxfordshire and Buckinghamshire Light Infantry.
 He fought in the First World War between 1914 and 1918.
 He was decorated with the award of the MC in 1918.
 He was decorated with the award of Cavaliere, Order of the Crown of Italy.
 He was decorated with the award of Croix de Guerre.
 He was invested with an OBE in 1919.

 Legal and judicial career

 Greene was a Lord Justice of Appeal from 1935 to 1937.
 He served as Master of the Rolls between 1937 and 1949, and subsequently became a Law Lord.
 On 16 July 1941, he was raised to the peerage as Baron Greene, of Holmbury St Mary in the County of Surrey.
 The title became extinct on his death in April 1952, aged 68.
-He married Nancy Wright in 1909.

 Greene in his time was the acknowledged master of administrative law – indeed it is impossible to exaggerate his contribution to the development of this field of law.
 Despite some refinements, the Wednesbury doctrine of reasonableness remains the benchmark by which courts review decisions of public bodies.
 Of even greater significance was his enunciation of the Carltona doctrine in Carltona Ltd. v.
 Commissioners of Public Works [1943] 2 All E.R.
 560 that "the duties imposed upon Ministers and the powers given to Ministers are normally exercised under the authority of the Minister by responsible officials of the Department".
 It may fairly be said that the Carltona doctrine is the legal underpinning for the operation of the civil service in the United Kingdom and Ireland.

 In 1941 he chaired a Board of Inquiry into pay in the mining industry, prompted by a series of strikes, and at the urging of Harold Wilson (the future Prime Minister, then serving as a wartime civil servant), who served as secretary to the inquiry, recommended both a pay rise and the establishment of a minimum wage for the industry.
 Greene, who was not normally thought of as a "political" judge, is said to have remarked cheerfully that his report was the first step towards nationalisation of the coal mines.